Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: The Lie algebra is a true deform of

-\sssec{The Lie algebra $\fm\fb$ is a true deform of $\fsvect(5)$} Indeed, for the shearing vectors of the form $\un_\infty$, all W-gradings of $\fm\fb$ are the same as over $\Cee$.
-None of them has maximal subalgebra of codimension 5, whereas $\fsvect(5)$ has such a subalgebra.
+Indeed, for the shearing vectors of the form $\un_\infty$, all W-gradings of $\fm\fb$ are the same as over~$\Cee$.
+None of them has a~maximal subalgebra of codimension 5, whereas $\fsvect(5)$ has such a~subalgebra; cf.\ deforms described in~\cite{Tyu, W} as well.